The key to hiking comfort is layering your clothes. For this to work, you need the best base layer as your foundation.

-If you’re heading out into very cold conditions then this dual layer top is an excellent choice for a base layer.
+If you’re heading out into very chilly conditions then this dual layer top is an excellent choice for a base layer.

-The blend of Merino wool and synthetic fibers results in a soft, warm garment that has excellent anti-odor performance.
+Blending Merino wool and synthetic fibers results in a soft, warm top with excellent anti-odor performance.

-If you up your activity level it also does a fairly good job of getting rid of sweat and not overheating.
+If you up your activity level it does a fairly good job of getting rid of sweat and not allowing you to overheat.
 We wouldn’t recommend this for high-energy activity though.

 The extended tail tucks into your pants to keep any sneaky breezes from getting up your back.